komaldm/stereo-visual-odometry-tumvi/README.md

 > **Note:** For specific hyperparameter setups per sequence (such as adaptive KLT window sizes, Huber loss scaling thresholds, and custom depth ceilings), refer to the configuration matrices inside the project documentation.

+## ✅ Conclusion

+This project presented a comparative study of two visual odometry pipelines: **Pipeline-I based on KLT tracking** and **Pipeline-II based on ORB features**.
+Both pipelines were implemented and evaluated in monocular and stereo configurations using the Room2, Corridor3, and Outdoors5 datasets.

+The results show that stereo visual odometry provides better scale consistency and trajectory stability than monocular visual odometry because metric depth can be recovered directly from the stereo baseline.
+Monocular VO remains simpler and faster to set up, but it is more affected by scale ambiguity, drift, and tracking instability in challenging environments.

+Overall, **Pipeline-I with KLT tracking achieved the best performance** in terms of accuracy, runtime, and trajectory stability.
+Its sub-pixel optical-flow tracking and forward–backward validation provided more consistent frame-to-frame correspondences, especially in smooth camera motion sequences.
+Compared with the ORB-based pipeline, the KLT pipeline produced lower pose error, lower drift, and faster processing speed across most evaluated cases.

+Pipeline-II with ORB features was useful for testing descriptor-based matching, relocalization, and map-based recovery, but it introduced higher computational cost and larger trajectory errors in several experiments.
+Therefore, for the evaluated datasets, the KLT-based Pipeline-I is the more effective solution for real-time visual odometry, while the ORB-based Pipeline-II remains a valuable modular framework for further improvements such as stronger loop closure, better relocalization, and global bundle adjustment.